 Caroline is serving her second, three-year term on the New Hampshire Professional Conduct Committee, to which she was appointed by the New Hampshire Supreme Court.
 She is presently the Vice Chair.

-Caroline serves on several nonprofit boards.
-She is President of the New Hampshire Women’s Bar Association, where she has served on the Board for the past eight years.
+Caroline has served on multiple nonprofit boards.
+She is the Immediate Past President of the New Hampshire Women’s Bar Association, where she has served on the Board for the past eight years.
 She served for four years as Community Outreach Chair of the Webster-Batchelder American Inn of Court, three years as Trustee of the New Hampshire Supreme Court Society and three years as Director of Red River Theatres.
-Caroline was a member of the Bylaws Committee for the Lake Sunapee Yacht Club, where she is a member, and where she also served as Parliamentarian in 2021.
+Caroline was a member of the 2021-2022 Bylaws Committee for the Lake Sunapee Yacht Club, where she is a member, and where she also served as Parliamentarian in 2021.
 Caroline is an alumna of the Junior Service League of Concord and served six years on the Northern New England (ME, NH, and VT) regional board of the American Red Cross.
 In 2019, the NH/VT division of the American Red Cross awarded Caroline “Board Member of the Year.”